-After a plastic surgery procedure, you may notice hardness, water retention, or lumpiness at and around the surgical sites.
+After plastic surgery, you may notice hardness, water retention, or lumpiness at and around the surgical sites.
 This is normal right after surgery.
-This post-surgical swelling is caused by inflammation and trauma from the cannula and other surgical instruments used during your procedure.
+This post-surgical swelling is caused by inflammation and trauma from the instruments used during your procedure.
 The channels that are formed by these instruments become filled with fluid and the tissue around becomes swollen.
-Lymphatic drainage restores function to damaged lymph vessels to reduce inflammation, pain, and scarring while simultaneously enhancing the cosmetic results of your procedure.
+Lymphatic drainage restores function to damaged lymph vessels to reduce inflammation, pain, and scarring while contouring and enhancing the cosmetic results of your procedure.

 Cosmetic surgeries all produce swelling to some extent because it is part of the body’s normal healing process.
 Lymphatic drainage massage after liposuction, tummy tucks, breast work, or arm, thigh, and Brazilian Butt Lifts will make your overall healing from surgery much faster and much more comfortable.

 In our expertise we usually recommend between 4 to 12+ sessions depending on the type of surgery, the areas of operation, and the recovery process which is different for each individual.
 The sooner you begin post op lymphatic drainage, the better.
 Most surgeons advise their patients to begin lymphatic massage as soon as 24 hours to 2 weeks after your procedure to expedite the fastest recovery and fibrosis prevention.

 It is extremely important to understand the difference between traditional massage therapy, Manual Lymphatic Drainage (MLD), and Post-op Manual Lymphatic Drainage massage-